root-project/root/documentation/spectrum/Spectrum.md

 This basic background estimation function allows to separate useless spectrum information (2D-continuous background and coincidences of peaks with background in both dimensions) from peaks.
-It calculates background spectrum from source spectrum.
+It calculates background spectrum from the source spectrum.
 The result is placed in the array pointed by spectrum pointer.
 On successful completion it returns 0.
-On error it returns pointer to the string describing error.
+On error it returns a pointer to the string describing error.

 ``` {.cpp}
 char *Background2(float **spectrum,